SalomePlatform/adao/doc/en/snippets/SwarmInitialization.rst

   *Predefined name*.
 The name defines the particle swarm initialization mode for the "*ParticleSwarmOptimization*" algorithm.
-The particle series is initialized by specifying the distribution per component, which can be identical for all components (as with "UniformByComponents" or "LogUniformByComponents"), or component-specific with "DistributionByComponents".
-In the latter case, the content of the "DistributionByComponents" keyword must also be specified.
+The particle series is initialized by specifying the distribution per component, which can be identical for all components (this is the case for all values except "DistributionByComponents"), or component-specific with "DistributionByComponents".
+In the latter case, it is also necessary to specify the "DistributionByComponents" keyword content.
 The default value is "UniformByComponents".

   The possible name is therefore in the following list:
   ["UniformByComponents",
   "LogUniformByComponents",
+  "LogarithmicByComponents",
   "DistributionByComponents"].

   Example :